Useful Information in Short:

 All purchases to be paid in full on receipt of invoice and at latest within seven days of the sale.

 This applies even if the Buyer wishes to export the Lot and an export licence is (or may be) required.
 The Buyer will not acquire title to the Lot until all amounts due have been paid, even in circumstances where we have released the Lot to the Buyer.

-Payment may be made by Bank Transfer (BACS) or at a maximum single transaction of £5,000 per invoice on Credit/Debit card (Visa and Mastercard are accepted).
+Payment to be made by Bank Transfer (BACS) or at a maximum single transaction of £2,000 per invoice on Credit/Debit card (Visa and Mastercard are accepted).

 Winning bidders will receive a confirmation email on their successful bids and invoices are sent out by email after the auction.